Culture of the Marshall Islands: Clan-based society

 Marshallese social classes included distinct chiefs and commoners.
 The irooj laplap held the most power and were considered almost sacred or godly.
 To show respect, others stooped and approached on their knees.
 They always obeyed the orders of their high chief.
 The irooj laplap received the best food, could choose the best land, and had as many wives as they wanted.
 In return, they were responsible for leading the people in community work, on sailing expeditions, and in war.
 Their power was normally limited to one part or the whole of one atoll.
 A high chief who waged war successfully could conquer and control several atolls.
 The irooj laplap were followed by the irooj rik, the lesser chiefs, and finally the kajur, or commoner.

 Each family is part of a clan (Bwij), which owns all land.
 The clan owes allegiance to a chief (Iroij).
 The chiefs oversee the clan heads (Alap), who are supported by laborers (Rijerbal).
 The Iroij control land tenure, resource use and distribution, and settle disputes.
 The Alap supervise land maintenance and daily activities.
 The Rijerbal work the land including farming, cleaning, and construction.

 The Marshallese society is matrilineal and land is passed down from generation to generation through the mother.
 Land ownership ties families together into clans, and grandparents, parents, grandchildren, aunts, uncles, and cousins form extended, close-knit family groups, and gatherings tend to become big events.
 One of the most significant family events is the first birthday of a child {kemem}, where relatives and friends celebrate with feasts and song.

 Before the residents were relocated, they were led by a local chief and under the nominal control of the Paramount Chief of the Marshall Islands.
 Afterward, they had greater interaction with representatives of the trust fund and the U.S. government and began to look to them for support.

 Language

 Both Marshallese and English are the official languages of the Marshall Islands.
-Most Marshallese speak both the Marshallese language and at least some English.
+Some Marshallese speak both the Marshallese language and at least some English.
+There is a large portion of the Marshallese population, especially from outer islands, who do not speak English at all.

+Marshallese has multiple dialects and providing written information which can be understood by the majority is difficult.

 Government agencies use Marshallese.
-One important word in Marshallese is "yokwe" whіch is similar to the Hawaiian "aloha" and means "hello", "goodbye" and "love".
+One important word in Marshallese is "yokwe" which is similar to the Hawaiian "aloha" and means "hello", "goodbye" and "love".